 “I am here to help in any way possible.
 Whether that is resolving a problem you are experiencing, looking for suggestions or solutions, or even just answering a question that might arise, please reach out.
 Improving safety and security for you and your company is our primary goal.”

 What are three things Brad can’t live without?
-Coffee, cell phone and his family.
+Coffee, his cell phone, and his family.

 While people might not think selling communications technology and a degree in theatre go together, Cathy’s 20-year career with Chicago Communications shows the combination is a perfect fit.